Aburraq/PetFriend-app/README.md

-# ContosoPetFriends
+# PetFriends

-Welcome to the Contoso PetFriends app!
+Welcome to the PetFriends app!
 This console application helps you manage information about your pets with ease.
-Whether you're a pet owner or run a small pet care facility, ContosoPetFriends offers a simple and efficient way to keep track of your animal companions.
+Whether you're a pet owner or run a small pet care facility, PetFriends offers a simple and efficient way to keep track of your animal companions.

 ## Features